KILLER04-star/sda5708/README.md

 # sda5708
-This is an Arduino library for the Siemens SDA5708-display.
+This is an Arduino library for the Siemens SDA5708 and Siemens SDA5807 Display.
 I had a hard time finding a good library and after a while I came across this.
 Since it didn't offer some of the features I needed, I decided to take matters in my own hands and added the ability to set the cursor and the function to clear the display.